JuliaSNN/SpikingNeuralNetworks.jl/docs/src/populations.md

 Pages = ["models.md"]
 ```

+This page documents the populations model available in `SpikingNeuralNetworks.jl`.
+Models can be extended or added following the guidelines in [Model Extensions](@ref)

 ## Generalized Integrate and Fire models

 This set of models are implementations of the abstract type: